FlowFuse/website/peopleops/compensation.md

 ### Health Care

-FlowForge offers a health care package for all employees in the United states, Canada, and India.
+FlowForge offers a health care package for all employees in the United States, Canada, and India.